 - ICEF Monitor – The crucial role of parents in international student recruitment and retention (17.04.2019)

 - International higher education and research policy for years 2017–2025 (opens PDF).
 Ministry of Education and Culture, Finland 2017:11.

 - Kansainvälisten korkeakouluopiskelijoiden maahantulo ja integroituminen sujuvaksi yhteistyöllä (aukeaa PDF).
 Opetus- ja kulttuuriministeriön julkaisuja 2019:31 (24.06.2020)

 Aija Ahokas, Manager of Education Export / Senior Lecturer (MEd, RN, Specialist Qualification in Product Design).Ms Ahokas has many years of working experience abroad in the Middle East, in Saudi Arabia and United Arab Emirates.
 Her core competencies are in different international activities, networks and partnerships.
 In addition, her competencies include teaching and tutoring multicultural students especially in Nursing.
 Transnational education is close to her heart.

 Sirpa Rutanen, Communications & Marketing Specialist (MA, Specialist Qualification in Product Design).
 Ms Rutanen is a strong professional in International Marketing and Communications, fluent in 7 Languages.
 Her core areas of expertise are International Marketing, Branding, Communication and Public Relations.
-Having lived in France and Germany, and worked over 10 years in International Sales for a major airline, her passion is in Intercultural Competence and Communication.
-She currently begins her second Master’s Degree studies in Educational Leadership.
+Having lived in France and Germany, with relatives in four different continents, and worked over 10 years in International Sales for a major airline, her passion is in Intercultural Competence and Communication.

 Together Ms Ahokas and Ms Rutanen have worked for over six years to develop and promote Metropolia and its international student recruitment and other educational services.